Go Back Go Back

 5. Now more than ever, solidarity and financial support must be provided

-UNFPA was on the ground from day one, coordinating with partners to reestablish sexual and reproductive health and protection services in Syria and Türkiye.
-But funding is still urgently needed for more clinics, mobile health teams and safe spaces.
-Additional staff, equipment and supplies, including life-saving maternal health medicine, contraceptives and menstrual hygiene products, have not been fully restocked, which could endanger millions of lives.
+UNFPA has been on the ground since day one, coordinating with partners to reestablish sexual and reproductive health and protection services in Syria and Türkiye.
+But we urgently need funding for more clinics, mobile health teams and safe spaces.
+Additional staff, equipment and supplies, including life-saving maternal health medicine, contraceptives and menstrual hygiene products, are also in alarmingly short supply.

 Since the onset of the crisis, with the generous support of our partners who have funded us over the years and with additional contributions from Australia, the Central Emergency Response Fund (CERF), Norway, Sweden, and the United Kingdom, UNFPA has been able to scale up its number of facilities and mobile health teams to reach vulnerable people displaced by the earthquakes and provide essential services.